-Stock-outs of forms - Higher levels do not/cannot resupply forms in a timely way, even when facilities inform them of the problem [44-46].
+Stock-outs of forms: Higher levels do not/cannot resupply forms in a timely way, even when facilities inform them of the problem.44-46

-Norms - Tallying in the moment of care is more accurate but is formalized only for immunization [40]; use of tally sheets was associated with improved malaria data quality in the Solomon Islands [42].
-In disease surveillance, there is an explicit practice of 'zero reporting (in contrast, in other areas, the difference between zero and blank is not clear) [38].
+Norms: Tallying in the moment of care is more accurate but is formalized only for immunization; use of tally sheets was associated with improved malaria data quality in the

+Solomon Islands.
+In disease surveillance, there is an explicit practice of "zero reporting" (by contrast, in other areas, the difference between zero and blank is not clear).

-Register designs create hassles - Registers are too bulky to move around, but clients have to move through different departments.
-The chronological nature of the registers makes it hard to track clients, since the provider has to flip through several pages to find past visits [44-46].
+Register designs create hassles: Registers are too bulky to move around, but clients must move through different departments.
+The chronological nature of the registers makes it hard to track clients, since the provider must flip through several pages to find past visits.44-46

-Vertical programs contribute to duplication and fragmentation of feedback/quality assurance processes, creating more workload, and affecting quality [39].
+Vertical programs: These contribute to duplication and fragmentation of feedback/quality assurance processes, creating more workload and affecting quality.

-Degree of harmonization of data collection and reporting tools [44-46].
-This can be tied to the existence of coordination mechanisms and M&E frameworks (usually at national level) [44-46].
+Degree of harmonization of data collection and reporting tools: This can be tied to the existence of coordination mechanisms and monitoring and evaluation frameworks (usually at national level).44-46

-Quality of graphic design/printing/photocopying - Fonts are small and hard to read [38].
+Quality of graphic design/printing/photocopying: Fonts are small and hard to read.41

-Lag in updating registers to match new guidelines - Many countries may not have updated their registers based on adoption of IPTp 3+.
+Lag in updating registers to match new guidelines: Many countries may not have updated their registers based on adoption of IPTp3+.
 In places, where this has been done, printing and training on the new forms take time.

-Data use by districts encourages facility reporting - In Uganda, districts actively using data to identify and prevent stock-outs had over 90% facility reporting rates [45].
+Data use by districts encourages facility reporting: In Uganda, districts actively using data to identify and prevent stock-outs had over 90% facility reporting rates.

-Feedback (lack of guidance and insufficient emphasis on accuracy) - Lack of guidance on how to provide feedback; feedback tends to be based on district officers' "impressions" [42].
-Moreover, districts do not commonly provide feedback to facilities with regard to the accuracy of data, only promptness and completeness [35].
+Feedback (lack of guidance and insufficient emphasis on accuracy): Lack of guidance on how to provide feedback; feedback tends to be based on district officers' "impressions" [42].
+Moreover, districts do not commonly provide feedback to facilities about the accuracy of data, only promptness and completeness.

-Confusing denominators - HIS and national surveys use different denominators, which can lead to confusion for interpreting the findings, and many providers/supervisors may not know that HIV+ women on cotrimoxazole should be excluded from denominators in HIS indicators [57].
+Confusing denominators: HMIS and national surveys use different denominators, which can lead to confusion for interpreting the findings, and many providers/supervisors may not know that HIV+ women on cotrimoxazole should be excluded from denominators in HMIS indicators.

-Anecdotal, no documentation found yet: (a) Perverse incentives-incentive to report fewer cases (elimination, or in the places where facilities are required to generate income based on service utilization), incentive to report more cases (performance-based financing, or to divert commodities for private sale or use). (b) Client cards are stored with other important documents by the male head of household and clients may have difficulty accessing them. (c) Lack of systems to address data quality/accuracy errors-for example, treating more people than tested should trigger routine questions upon submission or be incorporated into forms or electronic data systems.
+Anecdotal factors noted: (a) Perverse incentives: incentive to report fewer cases (elimination, or in the places where facilities are required to generate income based on service utilization), incentive to report more cases (performance-based financing, or to divert commodities for private sale or use); (b) Client cards are stored with other important documents by the male head of household and clients may have difficulty accessing them; (c) Lack of systems to address data quality/accuracy errors; for example, treating more people than tested should trigger routine questions upon submission or be incorporated into forms or electronic data systems.

-- Provider Behavior Change Implementation Kit - PRISM assessment tools - PSI Keystone Design Framework: Diagnose Phase Resources - Think | BIG Guidance and Sample Behavior Profiles, Maternal Health - ANC Sample Behavior Profile - Think | BIG Guidance and Sample Behavior Profiles, Malaria
+- Provider Behavior Change Implementation Kit - PRISM Toolkit - PSI Keystone Design Framework: Diagnose Phase Resources - Think | BIG Guidance and Sample Behavior Profiles, Maternal Health - ANC Sample Behavior Profile - Think | BIG Guidance and Sample Behavior Profiles, Malaria